-Fees for Plan Clients Invested through the PWM Advisory Program.
-With respect to any investment of the assets of Plan Clients through the PWM Advisory Program in NB Registered Funds, Third-Party Registered Funds, CITs or Non-U.S. Registered Funds (other than NB Registered Funds, Third-Party Registered Funds, CITs, or Non-U.S. Registered Funds invested in a Proprietary Separate Account or a Third-Party Separate Account), NBIA will credit the Client Account an amount equal to the pro-rated portion of the advisory fees paid by investors in the applicable fund (to the extent reasonably obtainable by NBIA).
-With respect to any investments of Plan Client assets in Affiliated CITs, NB Registered Funds or affiliated Non-U.S. Registered Funds in a Proprietary Separate Account, NBIA will also credit the Client Account an amount equal to the pro-rated portion of the advisory fees (or other equivalent fee) paid by investors in the applicable Affiliated CIT or NB Registered Fund.
+Fees for Plan Clients Invested through the PW Advisory Program.
+With respect to any investment of the assets of Plan Clients through the PW Advisory Program in NB Registered Funds, Third-Party Registered Funds, CITs or Non-U.S. Registered Funds (other than Third-Party Registered Funds, unaffiliated CITs, or unaffiliated Non-U.S. Registered Funds invested in a Third-Party Separate Account), NBIA will credit the Client Account an amount equal to the pro-rated portion of the advisory fees (or equivalent) paid by investors in the applicable fund (to the extent reasonably obtainable by NBIA).
 (Third-Party Separate Accounts are restricted from investing Plan Client assets in Affiliated CITs, NB Registered Funds and affiliated Non-U.S. Registered Funds.)
-With respect to any other investments of Plan Client assets in NB Registered Funds, Third-Party Registered Funds, CITs, or Non-U.S. Registered Funds in a Proprietary Separate Account or a Third-Party Separate Account, the applicable discretionary manager, in its sole discretion, could credit the Client Account an amount equal to the pro-rated portion of the advisory fees (or other equivalent fee) paid by investors (unless otherwise waived, the indirect fees and expenses incurred as an investor in the applicable fund will still apply).
+In all cases, the indirect fees and expenses incurred as an investor in the applicable fund will still apply).

-Where the advisory fees will be credited by NBIA, (i) to the extent Client is invested in a share class of an NB Mutual Fund, NB ETF, Third-Party Registered Fund, CIT, or Non-U.S. Registered Fund that does not bear advisory fees (or other equivalent fee) or the advisory fee (or other equivalent fee) is not reasonably obtainable by NBIA, no amount will be credited to Client with respect to the CIT, Mutual Fund or ETF; and (ii) like other investors in the NB Mutual Fund, NB ETF, Third-Party Registered Fund, CIT, or Non-U.S. Registered Fund, Plan Clients will bear other expenses described in the applicable fund's Offering Documents, including any administrative fees (which for NB Mutual Funds and NB ETFs, are generally paid to NBIA), which expenses are in addition to the retirement fee charged to the Plan Client.
-It is intended that any investment of the assets of Plan Clients through the PWM Advisory Program in CITs (including Affiliated CITs) will be invested in a share class that does not bear advisory fees.
-In the event that Plan Client is invested in a share class of a CIT that bears advisory fees (for example, if a no-advisory fee share class is not available), NBIA will credit Plan Client an amount equal to the pro-rated portion of the advisory fees paid by investors in the applicable CIT.
+Where the advisory fees will be credited by NBIA, (i) to the extent Plan Client is invested in a share class of an NB Mutual Fund, NB ETF, Third-Party Registered Fund, CIT, or Non-U.S. Registered Fund that does not bear advisory fees (or other equivalent fee) or the advisory fee (or other equivalent fee) is not reasonably obtainable by NBIA, no amount will be credited to Plan Client with respect to the CIT, Mutual Fund or ETF; and (ii) like other investors in the NB Mutual Fund, NB ETF, Third-Party Registered Fund, CIT, or Non-U.S. Registered Fund, Plan Clients will bear other expenses described in the applicable fund's Offering Documents, including any administrative fees (which for NB Mutual Funds and NB ETFs, are generally paid to NBIA), which expenses are in addition to the retirement fee charged to the Plan Client.
+It is intended that any investment of the assets of Plan Clients through the PW Advisory Program in CITs (including Affiliated CITs) will be invested in a share class that does not bear advisory fees.
+In the event that Plan Client is invested in a share class of a CIT that bears advisory fees (for example, if a no-advisory fee share class is not available), NBIA will credit Plan Client an amount equal to the prorated portion of the advisory fees paid by investors in the applicable CIT.
 However, Client will bear administration and other expenses described in the CIT's offering documents, which, for Affiliated CITs, will include non-advisory fees paid to NBIA or its affiliate.
 NBIA will use its commercially reasonable efforts not to engage in any violation of ERISA or engage in a nonexempt prohibited transaction that would give rise to excise taxes under Section 4975 of the Code.

-Additional Fees for Other Services- Certain NBIA clients are also clients of NBIA's affiliates and receive advisory or non-advisory services from NBIA's affiliates.
-Except in certain instances (e.g., Private Wealth Management Accounts that are billed an "all-inclusive" fee or where otherwise provided in the relevant investment advisory agreement), NBIA and the affiliate will each charge their usual and customary fees to the client.
+Additional Fees for Other Services- Certain NBIA clients are also clients of NBIA's affiliates and receive separate advisory or non-advisory services from NBIA's affiliates.
+Except in certain instances (e.g., where otherwise provided in the relevant investment advisory agreement), NBIA and the affiliate will each charge their usual and customary fees to the client.
 That could result in total costs to the client that are higher than the client would have paid had it obtained all services from either NBIA or its affiliate alone or from other unrelated brokers and investment advisers.